apache/arrow/docs/source/developers/bug_reports.rst

 number of components.
 Identifying the affected component(s) helps new issues get attention from appropriate contributors.

-* Use a **Component** label to indicate the area of the project that your issue pertains to (for example "Component: Python" or "Component: C++").
+* **Component label**, which can be added by a committer of the Apache Arrow project, is used to indicate the area of the project that your issue pertains to (for example "Component: Python" or "Component: C++").
-* Also prefix the issue title with the component name in brackets, for example ``[Python] issue summary`` ; this helps when navigating lists of open issues, and it also makes our changelogs more readable.
+* Prefix the issue title with the component name in brackets, for example ``[Python] issue summary`` ; this helps when navigating lists of open issues, and it also makes our changelogs more readable.
 Most prefixes are exactly the same as the **Component** name, with the following exceptions: